LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W02-D2-AgileProjectMgmt2.md

 - Whole team participates
 - Invite the world

-#### Sprint Review Meeting Report

-*TODO: Revise*

-*For this class (not the real world), you will report these items:*

-- *Time and date of the meeting.*
-- *List of real-time participants.*
-- *Name of the scrum master.*
-- *Time & date planned for product review with client.*
-- *Any blocking issues that might need to be resolved.*

-This report will be submitted at the end of the sprint.

 ### Sprint retrospective

 Periodically take a look at what is and is not working.